 Mr. Smith was listed by The Best Lawyers in America® for Native American Law in 2020 and the six years immediately preceding.
 He was also named a 2023 "Seattle Lawyer of the Year" for Native American Law by The Best Lawyers in America®.
 Mr. Smith was recognized as a Washington “Super Lawyer” for Native American Law in 2019 and the five years immediately preceding by Super Lawyers magazine.
 Mr. Smith was named a 2016 “Rising Star” by Law360 for Native American Law.
-Mr. Smith was listed in the 2019 and the three years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and he was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020 and ranked nationally as “Up and Coming” for Native American Law in 2016 and 2017 by Chambers USA: America’s Leading Lawyers for Business.
+Mr. Smith was listed in the 2020 and the four years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law.
+He was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020 and ranked nationally as “Up and Coming” for Native American Law in 2016 and 2017 by Chambers USA: America’s Leading Lawyers for Business.
 Mr. Smith is a recipient of the firm’s Pro Bono Collaboration Award in 2017 for his work on a federal civil rights litigation case for a Native Hawaiian father and his two young sons against the boys’ elementary schools, their principal, and superintendent.